hannenz/UploaderPlugin/README.md

 That's it.
 The Helper's file() method outputs markup that behaves accordingly to any other input, including validation (if you don't forget to set 'uploadErrors' in the controller!!)

 Furthermore it outputs a list of the uploads that this record has already.
+The output of this list can be controlled via the `/app/Plugin/Uploader/View/Elements/default_element.ctp` element.
+There is an option to allow specifying own custom elements but not yet implemented correctly, so for the time being, you need to edit the fie `default_element.ctp`

 The UploaderForm::file method takes the `uploadAlias` as first argument and optionally an options array as second argument.